 - Uttarakhand.

-As per the GST Act, there are certain business enterprises that need to take mandatory registration under GST, and if such business entities supply goods or services or both without taking registration under GST, then it shall be considered as a commission of the offense, which shall also attract penalties.
+As per the GST Act, certain business enterprises need to take mandatory registration under GST, and if such business entities supply goods or services or both without taking registration under GST, then it shall be considered as a commission of the offense, which shall also attract penalties.

-On submission of the application for registration with GST on a successful basis, it shall take 2 to 6 working days in total.
+Upon successful submission of the application for GST registration, it will take 2 to 6 working days in total.

 Who should register under GST?